 top of page

-A woman in recovery found the confidence to pursue her dream of becoming a treatment counselor, while clinicians shared that the experience reframed how they viewed opioid use disorder—not as a clinical issue, but as a human condition deserving compassion and connection.
+Our first answer came through Survival Story, a series of community-based exhibits combining visual storytelling with practical opioid overdose response training.
+The impact went far deeper than numbers.
+A woman in recovery found the confidence to pursue her dream of becoming a treatment counselor.
+Clinicians shared that the experience reframed how they viewed opioid use disorder, not as a clinical issue, but as a human condition deserving compassion and connection.

 Scaling the Impact